vallahaye/go.vallahaye.net/README.md

 $ devbox shell
 ```

-Use the `hugo-new-module` helper script to add a new module to the site:
+Use the `hugo-new-go-module` helper script to add a new Go module to the site:

 ```
-$ ./hugo-new-module foo github.com/example/foo
+$ ./hugo-new-go-module foo github.com/example/foo
 ```

 Run the following command to serve the site on localhost: